 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may result in the seller being liable for Rhode Island sales taxes.
+Failing to verify this information may make the seller liable for Rhode Island sales taxes.

 Before accepting a resale certificate, a seller should: